SQL Database query for OpManager

 • Accessing OpManager PGSQL Database

-Query to check table size Log into the server GUI and go to the database lookup page "Support>DB Query".
-Execute the following commands and export the results.
-SELECT relname as "Table",pg_size_pretty(pg_total_relation_size(relid)) As "Total Size", ...
+Query to check table size Reach out to Manage Engine prior to proceeding with any changes to the database.
+All queries must be run as the 'admin' user.
+Log into the server GUI and go to the database lookup page "Support>DB Query".
+Execute the ...

 • Opmanager is attempting to contact Zoho Networks and SMTP